Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 This outlines the way we expect to ultimately gain benefit, but also the short-term gains which we can deliver in increments.
 It aligns these outcomes to the goals of the organisation and explains how MDM is important in the bigger picture.

+This takes into account the growth of Everflow and the maturity of data as a discipline.
+It is aiming to consolidate and support the growth, without placing too many additional burdens on the business.
+It will scale to support new systems and aquisitions.
+Whilst it doesn't replicate all data, it does provide a central hub which can be used to either find more in depth data or to subscribe to changes in Master Data.

+The rest of this article will describe the project necessary to create such a hub and what types of tools will be necessary.

 ## Process

 An MDM process involves several stages.
 Not all are essential, but some have to come first.